cloudmesh-community/book/chapters/prg/python/python-editor.md

 ## Python in 45 minutes

-Below is an additional community YouTube video about the Python programming language.
+Next is an additional community YouTube video about the Python programming language.
 Naturally, there are many alternatives to this video, but it is probably a good start.
 It also uses PyCharm which we recommend.